prototaxites/mgannotate/README.md

 * `annotations`:
     - `metaeuk/{assemblyid}/`: MetaEuk protein and nucleotide fasta files of predicted genes, and GFF files
     - `eggnog-mapper/{assemblyid}/`: eggnog-mapper annotation files
-    - `clusters/`: if using gene clustering, the fasta and cluster identities from MMSeqs clustering.
+    - `clusters/`: if using gene clustering, the fasta and cluster identities from MMSeqs clustering
-* `coverage/`: Read counts per gene, with eggnog-mapper annotations, and GO summaries per sample.
+* `coverage/`:
+    - `GOs/{sampleid}.GOSummary.csv`: Per-sample abundances of each GO term in the supplied list
+    - `coverm/{sampleid}.txt`: Per-gene read counts in TSV format
 * `GO_df_long.csv`: GO summaries for all samples merged into one summary file
 * `taxonomy/{assemblyid}_taxdb/`: MMseqs taxonomy DBs for the unfiltered assemblies.